Effective February 25, 2015

 Broadcom respects individual privacy and values the confidence of its customers, employees, consumers, business partners and others.
 Broadcom is a licensee of the TRUSTe Privacy Program.

-Broadcom complies with the U.S. — E.U.
-Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the European Union member countries.
+Broadcom complies with the U.S. - E.U.
+Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the European Union member countries in relation to its human resource administration and management.
 Broadcom has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Safe Harbor program and to view Broadcom's certification, please visit http://www.export.gov/safeharbor/.

 If you have any complaints regarding our compliance with the Safe Harbor you should first contact us (as provided above).
 If contacting us does not resolve your complaint, you may raise your complaint with TRUSTe by Internet here, fax to 415-520-3420, or mail to TRUSTe Safe Harbor Compliance Dept., click for mailing address.
 If you are faxing or mailing TRUSTe to lodge a complaint, you must include the following information: the name of the company (Broadcom), the alleged privacy violation, your contact information, and whether you would like the particulars of your complaint shared with the company.
 For information about TRUSTe or the operation of TRUSTe's dispute resolution process, click here or request this information from TRUSTe at any of the addresses listed above.